sandalle/minecraft_bigreactor_control/README.md

 - Rod Control value in ReactorOptions is only useful for initial start, after that the program saves the current Rod Control average over all Fuel Rods for next boot.
 - Auto-adjusts individual control rods (based on hottest/coldest) to maintain temperature.
 - Will display reactor data to all attached monitors of correct dimensions.
+- Dynamically detect and add/remove monitors as they are connected to the network.

 Default values
 ----------------------------